Kandy-IO/kandy-cpaas-js-sdk/tutorials/Voice and Video Calls.md

 ```

 ### Instructions For Demo
-* Open two tabs for this demo by clicking the link twice.
+* Open two tabs [in a supported WebRTC-enabled browser](index.html#Get%20Started) for this demo by clicking the link twice.
 One will start the call (User A) and the other will answer it (User B).
 * Enter your Client ID for your account or project.
 Do this on both tabs.
 * Enter the email address of User A in the first tab.
 User A will be one of your account or project's users.
 * Enter the email address of User B in the second tab.
 User B will be one of your account or project's users.